 Whenever we decorate the tree we add the tree topper first.

-And when we put the angel on top that we have been using for the last 25 or so years, it just did not look right,
+And when we put the angel on top that we have been using for the last 25 or so years, it just did not look right.

-It was something was missing.
+There was something missing.

 The bottom of the tree has this cool, boho rustic vibe and then as your eye draws up, you just see this angel.

-Gosh I love him because we both looked at each other, looked at the tree and he just said, “I’m making a star out of the leftover wood pallet.”
+Gosh, I love him because we both looked at each other, looked at the tree and he just said, “I’m making a star out of the leftover wood pallet.”